June 19th is officially Sauntering Day and World Sauntering Day.

 Did you know that on this day in 1862, President Lincoln signed the legislation to make slavery illegal in US territories?
 It applied to current and future territories but not the states themselves.

-Keep reading for more facts about June 19
+Keep reading for more interesting facts about June 19th in history!

 The movie was made with an $80 million budget and made $282.8 million worldwide.

 Drug lord Pablo Escobar handed himself in to the police.

 Escobar had been negotiating his surrender for a few weeks prior with an 82-year-old catholic priest.

 The U.S. Supreme Court struck down a Louisiana law that required schools to teach creationism.